 When it comes to cost, remember that bringing in the Life-Giving Wounds team to establish a retreat ministry is a one-time investment in a permanent ministry that will bear fruit for many years to come, and that will reach a section of society with tremendous unmet needs.
-The costs for starting the ministry range from only \$1000 (includes online training, leader resources, and online leader's community in 2021; must purchase print materials separately and phone consultation may cost extra) to \$4595 (includes online training plus optional in-person training, online leader resources and community in 2021, leading the first retreat with a skilled three or four person traveling retreat team, robust phone consultation pre-and-post-launch, \$25 Facebook ad credit, all print materials for the leadership training and the first retreat, etc.).
+The costs for starting the ministry range from only \$1200 (includes online training; must purchase print materials separately) to \$5850\ (includes online leadership training and free access to future leadership trainings for onboarding new members, online leader resources, leading the first retreat with a skilled three or four person national traveling retreat team, all print materials for both the first retreat and support group, access to an online community space, etc.).

-^{}This does not include travel costs, but only the stipend for work done by the Life-Giving Wounds staff.
+\Prices subject to change.
+Please contact us for the latest contract costs.
+This also does not include travel or consultation costs, but only for the materials and the stipends for work done by the Life-Giving Wounds staff to start a new chapter.
 A full breakdown of what this cost covers will be provided with the contract with the sponsor and can be further negotiated.

-Once a local leadership team is formed and trained, retreats can take place with a minimum of financial output (money would be needed still for food, materials, and [if applicable] leaders' stipends).
+Once a local leadership team is formed and trained, retreats and support groups can take place with a minimum of financial output (money would be needed still for food, materials, and [if applicable] leaders' stipends).

 Also keep in mind that retreat fees charged to participants will cover some of the start-up costs.
-For example, a 25-person retreat, at \$150/person (a typical rate), will net \$3,750.
+For example, a 25-person retreat, at \$150/person (typically the lowest rate charged), will net \$3,750.
+Likewise, support groups typically charge \$99 to \$150/person.

-However, if possible, then it is desirable to be subsidized by a diocese, parish, or campus ministry budget, like any other annual ministry, to provide for scholarships, marketing, stipends, operational costs, etc. to keep costs low.
-The amount needed for each location will vary, but we suggest starting with a requested budget of \$2,500 to \$5,000 per year and increasing the budget as necessary.
-This budget can also be used to bring our traveling retreat team back to do the retreat on an annual basis if a diocese prefers to go that route.
+However, if possible, then it is desirable to be subsidized by a diocese, parish, or campus ministry budget, like any other annual ministry, to provide for scholarships, marketing, stipends, operational costs, etc. to keep costs low for those who financially need it and to make it as accessible as possible to 18 to 25 year olds.
+The amount needed for each location will vary, but we suggest starting with a requested budget of \$2,500 to \$4,000 per year and increasing the budget as necessary.
+Many dioceses/groups establish scholarship funds through Catholic Charities to save money as well.
+This budget can also be used to bring a national team member back to do 1-2 retreats as a chapter location continues to establish its chapter.